 Salespeople call this a funnel.
 The more qualified the prospect, the higher the likelihood of closing the deal.
 Niche marketing employs the same principle.
 The categories are more granular than the overall target market.
 Niches take it to the next level.
 Techies are broken down into software engineers.
 Family planners can be separated by age or profession.

 There’s an outdated belief that advisors should simply market to everyone and take what they can get.
-That might have worked twenty years ago.
+That might have worked 20 years ago.
 Today, we live in a different world.
 Prospects are looking for specific services.
-They are educated and have access to on-demand market information twenty-four hours a day.
+They are educated and have access to on-demand market information 24 hours a day.
 You need to bring more to the table.

 Take Your Marketing to the Next Level